pivovarit/more-gatherers/README.md

 ### Overview

 Java's Stream API is a powerful tool for processing collections of data.
 However, it lacks some functionality that could make it even more powerful.
-This library aims to fill that gap by providing a set of `Gatherers` that can be used to collect data from a stream in a more flexible way.
+This library aims to fill that gap by providing a set of `Gatherers` that can be used to collect data from a stream more flexibly.

 Whenever possible, the library follows Project Reactor's naming conventions.